Jonathan-admin/Orinoco-Front-end/README.md

   have to work for the application to come to life and be fully dynamic.
   =>This is the server.

-  To set it up, the GitHub repository must be cloned => [https://github.com/OpenClassrooms-Student-Center/JWDP5.git](backend repository link) on your computer and npm must be installed locally on your machine.
+  To set it up, the GitHub repository must be cloned => [Back-end repository link](https://github.com/OpenClassrooms-Student-Center/JWDP5.git) on your computer and npm must be installed locally on your machine.
 From the back-end folder you obtained, run `npm install`.
 Once node is installed, the `node server` command will launch the server.
 The default port of the localhost server is 3000 (Listening on port 3000).

   "Successfully connected to MongoDB Atlas!" indicates that the connection to the database was successful.
 The server and the database are now operational.